MORPH: PDE Foundation Models with Arbitrary Data Modality: Related Work

 \paragraph{PDE foundation models.} Standalone PDE surrogates are typically specialized to one equation or parameterized family, which means they must be retrained from scratch whenever the PDE form or conditions change.
 This lack of generality leads to significant computational overhead without knowledge transfer across PDEs.
 Some initial works have successfully demonstrated the capability of transfer learning for PDEs \citep{goswami2022deep, xu2023transfer}.
 Foundation models for PDEs have emerged to overcome these limitations by capturing the common patterns underlying many different PDE systems.
-A PDE foundation model is a task-agnostic generalist model pretrained on diverse data followed with minimal task-specific finetuning.
+A PDE foundation model is a task-agnostic generalist model pretrained on diverse data, followed with minimal task-specific finetuning.
 Recent works \citep{yang2023context,chen2024data,herde2024poseidon,chen2018neural,liu2024prose, ye2024pdeformer} demonstrated that a PDE foundation model can outperform standalone models.
 The advantages in generality, data efficiency, transferability, and versatility motivate the development of foundation PDE models over traditional one-off surrogates \citep{subramanian2023towards}.

 Despite rapid progress, building general-purpose PDE foundation models remains a formidable challenge.
-PDEs capture complex physics with non-linear interactions, multi-scale spatiotemporal evolutions, discontinuities in the medium (e.g., shocks), and initial and boundary-dependent constraints across multiple fields and physics.
-The datasets representing such complex spatiotemporal behavior involve several human experts and many compute hours.
-Public benchmarks remain scarce and frequently provide only partial observability of the underlying physics \citep{takamoto2022pdebench,ohana2024well,herde2024poseidon}.
-It becomes absolutely necessary to build a PDE foundation model with data heterogeneity and modalities in mind \citep{ye2024pdeformer,mccabe2024multiple}.
-The architectural design should support learning from partial experimental/simulation data and accommodate 1D--3D domains, low to high resolutions, and mixed scalar and vector fields in single and multiphysics settings.
+PDEs capture complex physics and the datasets representing such spatiotemporal behavior involve several human experts and many compute hours.
+Public benchmarks remain scarce and frequently provide multiple modalities of the underlying physics \citep{takamoto2022pdebench,ohana2024well,herde2024poseidon}.
+It becomes absolutely necessary to build a PDE foundation model with data heterogeneity and modalities in mind \citep{ye2024pdeformer,mccabe2024multiple,morel2025disco}.
+The architectural design should support learning from partial experimental and simulation data and accommodate 1D--3D domains, low to high resolutions, and mixed scalar and vector fields in single and multiphysics settings.
 However, most of the current PDE foundation models lack this ability.